Re-using potato compost

 Was there any sign of any others pests and diseases in the soil or on the potatoes?
 If so, these should be treated accordingly and then careful consideration given on reusing the soil depending on the problem.

 In general if you wish to re-use any soil always think about crop rotation – for example never use the same soil for growing the same vegetables year after year.
 Always rotate them to avoid the build up of pests and diseases.
+Raised beds are great for this as its easy to just change what you grow in each bed every year.

+If planting your mini fruit trees in containers choose a good size and ensure that it is big enough for your tree.
 Remember to water in well and continue to water on a regular basis, more so with newly planted trees.
 The soil may be dry around the roots even when the surface appears moist.
 Rain water very rarely waters pots enough and additional irrigation is required.
-Harrod Horticultural sells these Deep Drip Tree Watering Stakes – I recommend these for all potted trees and shrubs to ensures that water reaches the roots where it is needed most.
+There are various watering products available to help main regular watering of the pots ensuring that water reaches the roots where it is needed most.

 Good luck with your new fruit trees and I hope you remain pests and disease free.